Printlab Autodesk

 Before moving on to the next toolkit, you should have achieved the below objectives.

-1. I have read the brief and fully understand the design thinking journey I will take throughout the Make:able challenge.
+1. I have read the brief and scanned the toolkit.

-2. I have assembled a team to work with and have an allocated role within the team.
+2. I have assembled a team and allocated roles.

 Go to Next Toolkit – Get Inspired